Rural health refers to the well being of Florida’s rural residents and to those activities related to improving the health of rural communities.

 An alternative definition for determining rural areas developed by the U.S. Department of Agriculture is Rural Urban Commuting Areas or RUCAs.
 This definition uses a complex methodology to score the degree of rurality of geographic areas such as census tracts and zip code areas.
 Those areas with a RUCA score of four or greater are considered rural.
-RUCA scores based on the most recent 2010 Census are currently unavailable but are expected to be updated by late 2013.
-Information on RUCAs is available at USDA RUCA webpage.
+Information about RUCAs and RUCA scores based on the 2010 Census are currently available at USDA RUCA webpage.

 List of Florida's Rural Counties

 FX: (850) 922-6296